Seeing whales from shore is an experience that many people would love to experience. I was asked recently why they come so close to the beach.

 Whales usually migrate in groups, which means they can end up near the shore as they follow each other.
 Whales are social creatures and will usually move in groups.

-When one of these whales moves closer to the shore, others are very likely to follow.
-It is known that in some cases, a group of whales may follow a disoriented or sick whale to the shore, with many of them getting beached at a time.
+Others are likely to follow when one of these whales moves closer to the shore.
+Sometimes, a group of whales may follow a disoriented or sick whale to the coast, with many getting beached at once.

-Although humpbacks can come close to the shore at any time of the day, certain conditions attract them close to the shore.
+Although humpbacks can come close to the shore at any time of the day, certain conditions attract them close to the beach.

-Some people claim that they come to the shore in the late afternoon when most human activities have stopped and the water is calm.
-They are also likely to come to the shore at this time because the sea is generally calmer, and the wind speed has reduced significantly.
+Some people claim they come to the shore late afternoon when most human activities have stopped, and the water is calm.
+They are also likely to go to the beach at this time because the sea is generally more peaceful, and the wind speed has reduced significantly.

-Can you swim with the whales in the shore?
+Can you swim with the whales on the shore?

 Swimming with whales is illegal in many states and very dangerous.
-Whales weigh many tonnes, and a flick of the tail could easily break a bone or send a swimmer into unconsciousness.
+Whales weigh many tonnes, and a tail flick could easily break a bone or send a swimmer unconscious.

 Whales can attack when you move close to their calves.
-Even when whales are close to the shore, it is never a good idea to swim with them unless in a controlled, designated area.
+Even when whales are close to the shore, swimming with them is never a good idea unless in a controlled, designated area.

 How Close Do Whales Come To The Shore?

-Whales come as close to the shore as they feel they can whilst being safe.
-They want to swim in a place that they feel is secure and safe for their large, cold-blooded bodies, away from predators.
+Whales come as close to the shore as they feel they can while being safe.
+They want to swim in a place that they think is secure and safe for their large, cold-blooded bodies, away from predators.

-In some areas, people have spotted humpback whales as close as 50 feet offshore.
+People have spotted humpback whales as close as 50 feet offshore in some areas.
 Spotting whales from shore is a magical experience.
 Stop by your local coast today and see if you can spot some.